AlexsLemonade/scpca-portal/api/scpca_portal/templates/readme_multiplexed.md

 This download includes single-cell or single-nuclei gene expression files and associated metadata for samples from project [{project_accession}]({project_url}) in the ScPCA portal.

 This project includes multiplexed samples, where multiple biological samples have been combined into libraries using cellhashing or similar technologies.
-The data files are divided into folders named by the set of samples that the libraries within contain (an underscore-separated list of sample ids, each with an `SCPCS` prefix).
+The data files are divided into folders named with an underscore-separated list of the sample ids (each with an `SCPCS` prefix) for each set of multiplexed samples.
 Each of these folders contains the files for all libraries (`SCPCL` prefix) derived from that set of samples.
 See the FAQ sections about [samples and libraries](https://scpca.readthedocs.io/en/latest/faq.html#what-is-the-difference-between-samples-and-libraries) and [multiplexed samples](https://scpca.readthedocs.io/en/latest/faq.html#what-is-a-multiplexed-sample) for more information.